KentonWhite/ProjectTemplate/website/updating.markdown

 Because ProjectTemplate is still beta software, there are a number of backwards incompatible changes introduced with each iteration of the package.
 The information below should help you upgrade an existing project to work with the newest version of ProjectTemplate.

+### Updating a v0.3-1 Project to a v0.3-3 Project

+* Rename `lib/utilities.R` to `lib/helpers.R`.
+This is not required in any way, but it will make your project seem like a v0.3-3 project.

 ### Updating a v0.2-1 Project to a v0.3-1 Project

 * Replace any configuration file written in YAML with DCF files.